 We know that in terms of real goods and services, private compulsory retirement accounts are useless.
 We also know that $20 billion per year is creamed off in fees and charges on superannuation accounts.
 And yet, this bullshit continues.

 Error: Buying shares and bonds with superannuation is good, yet buying property with superannuation saving is bad because it inflates prices.

 Why: Both are bad.
 They funnel money into a set of asset markets that would mostly be used instead to buy goods and services and make new investments.
 The economy is no larger and no more able to support consumption by retirees.

 If you want more housing, your build it.
 Instead, governments tweak the funding settings for social housing, tweak rules about town planning, buy equity in homes, and provide cash gifts to homebuyers.

 Imagine running the military.
 You want more helicopters.
-Do you give out helicopter production permits to manufacturers, provide a government guaranteed line of credit to manufactures of helicopters, buy equity in helicopter hire companies, and give cash grants to people who are buying existing helicopters from each other?
-No. Because its bullshit.
+Do you give out helicopter production permits to manufacturers, provide a government guaranteed line of credit to manufacturers of helicopters, buy equity in helicopter hire companies, and give cash grants to people who are buying existing helicopters from each other?
+No. Because it's bullshit.

 Error: Rezoning land to allow greater density is good.
 Forcing rezoned landowners to actually build homes is bad.